Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Dust heating interpretation of the NIR emission of GRB211211A

-Here, $L_{d}$ is the destruction luminosity (associated with $E_{d}$), $\Delta t_{\rm GRB}^{\rm obs}$ is the observed GRB duration and $\Delta t_{\rm GRB}^{\rm obs}/(1+z)$ is the pulse duration at the host galaxy frame.
 The rapid expansion of the shock heated jet plasma, following its crossing by the reverse shock, rapidly reduces the characteristic synchrotron emission frequency of the highest energy electrons, which did not lose all their energy to synchrotron emission during the prompt flash emission (i.e. electrons that initially produce radiation at $\nu\sim\nu_c$).
 The synchrotron emission frequency of the highest energy electrons drops below the optical band on a time scale of tens of seconds, leading to a strong suppression of the flux on this time scale \citep[e.g.][]{2000Kobayashi_RS}.

 The optical-UV and soft, $\sim1$~keV, photon flash is capable of destroying dust out to a distance $R_d$, which depends on $L_d$ and on the properties of the dust.
 For the current discussion, we will present results normalized to dust parameters appropriate for graphite materials and grain size of $0.3\,\mu$m.
-For such grains, the temperature for full sublimation to occur over $\Delta t_{\rm GRB}=10$\,s is (see Eq.~11 of WD00)
+For such grains, the temperature for full sublimation to occur over $\Delta t_{\rm tr}=10$\,s is (see Eq.~11 of WD00)

 and the destruction radius is (see Eq.~17 of WD00)

 where $L_d=10^{49}L_{d,49}$\,erg\,s$^{-1}$.

 Dust is destroyed out to distance $R_d$ within the GRB jet beam.
 Dust at somewhat larger distance is heated to $T\approx T_c$, converting the incoming UV radiation to NIR radiation.
 If the optical depth of the cloud beyond $R_d$ is large for UV photons, and small for NIR photons, a significant fraction of the {\it destructive flash} energy, $E_d$, will be radiated in the NIR.
 For absorption efficiency $Q_\nu\propto \nu$, large optical depth in the UV and small optical depth in the NIR may be written as $0.2\lesssim \tau_V\lesssim 2$.
 The total energy radiated is $0.5\theta^2 f_d\epsilon_e E$ (i.e. the true, rather than isotropic equivalent energy), and the observed duration of the pulse (without redshift correction) is $0.5\theta^2 R_d/c$, thus the NIR luminosity is